f3d-app/f3d/examples/README.md

 ## plugins

-Examples plugins for the libf3d, which requires the `F3D_INSTALL_PLUGIN_SDK` cmake option when building F3D.
+Examples plugins for the libf3d, which also requires the `F3D_INSTALL_SDK` cmake option when building F3D.

 ## Building